Scottish Coins & Tokens

 WSC-9038: Scottish James III

-Jacobite Touch-Piece which is Guaranteed Touched by James.
-James Francis Edward Stuart.
+Jacobite Touch-Piece which is Guaranteed Touched by

+Stuart.
 Circa 1720's.

-This silver touchpiece would have been personally touched by the
+This silver touchpiece would have been

-would-be James VIII and given out to a sufferer of Scrofula, or modern day tuberculosis.
-This "Touching Ceremony" goes way
+personally touched by the would-be James VIII and given out to a sufferer of

-back.
-It was basically the monarch of
+This "Touching Ceremony" goes way back.
+It was basically the monarch of the day

-Scrofula was all but certain.
-Some
+rapid cure of Scrofula was all but certain.

-the monarch's part?
-However, it was
+self-promotion on the monarch's part?

-land, even though I suspect the difference it made to sufferers of TB was as
+value throughout the land, even though I suspect the difference it made to

-close to nothing as you can get.
-James
+sufferers of TB was as close to nothing as you can get.
+James Francis Edward Stuart, ever keen to

-Francis Edward Stuart, ever keen to promote his right by God to be monarch,
+promote his right by God to be monarch, would have been a fool to not perform

-embraced it for all he was worth whilst in exile in Italy.
+the Touching Ceremony, and indeed he embraced it for all he was worth whilst in

 When the exiled King James VII and II died in 1701, his